What is Ibuprofen?

 Frequently Asked Questions

 Adults and children aged 12 and up - If necessary, take one tablet every four hours.
-Take no more than three tablets in a 24-hour period.
-To alleviate the symptoms, take the smallest dose for the shortest time possible.
+Do not exceed three tablets in a 24-hour period.
+Use the lowest effective dose for the shortest duration to relieve symptoms.

 Ibuprofen, such as Advil, Motrin, or Ibuprofen, can exacerbate existing hypertension (high blood pressure) or lead to the development of new hypertension.
 It can also cause kidney damage (nephrotoxicity), heart failure worsening, and even a heart attack or stroke.